dc-GAN: Dual-Conditioned GAN for Face Demorphing From a Single Morph: Experimental Analysis

 \textbf{Comparison with SOTA: } We evaluate our method against existing reference-free demorphing approaches based on restoration accuracy and TMR at 10\% FMR.
 Restoration accuracy measures the proportion of outputs that correctly match their corresponding ground-truth images.
-Our method achieves an average TMR of 93.86\% on the AMSL dataset using the ArcFace FRS, surpassing the performance of \cite{ref51} by 23.32\%.
+Our method achieves an average TMR of 93.86\% on the AMSL dataset using the ArcFace model, surpassing the performance of \cite{ref51} by 23.32\%.
 Reference-free demorphing methods, particularly for scenario 3, remain limited.
-Nonetheless, we also compare our method's restoration accuracy with \cite{ref18,ref66} in both scenarios 1 and 3.
+Nonetheless, we compare our method's restoration accuracy with \cite{ref18,ref66} in both scenarios 1 and 3.
 In scenario 3, our method shows a significant performance advantage and achieves comparable results in scenario 1, despite being trained in the more challenging scenario 3.
 Results are summarized in Table \ref{tab:compare}.

-\textbf{Effect of $\mathcal{L}_{cr}$ and $\mathcal{E}(\cdot)$:} We conduct an ablation study on our method to assess i) the impact of cross-road loss and ii) the influence of dual conditioning on generation.
-Excluding pixel-wise guidance (the second part of the loss in Equation \ref{loss}) results in an average performance decline of 20.87\% across the six datasets tested on the ArcFace FRS.
-This decrease is mainly due to the model’s reduced ability to accurately align the two unordered generated outputs with the ordered ground-truth images.
-Moreover, when the generator is trained without $\mathcal{E}$, the performance drops by 8.57\% due to lack of context during the generation (see Section \ref{proposed}).
+\textbf{Effect of $\mathcal{L}_{cr}$ and $\mathcal{E}(\cdot)$:} We conduct an ablation study on our method to assess i) the impact of cross-road loss and ii) the influence of dual conditioning on output generation.
+Excluding pixel-wise guidance (the second part of the loss in Equation \ref{loss}) results in an average performance decline of 20.87\% across the six datasets tested using the ArcFace model.
+This decrease is mainly due to the method's reduced ability to accurately align the two unordered generated outputs with the ordered ground-truth images.
+Moreover, when the generator is trained without $\mathcal{E}$, the performance drops by 8.57\% due to lack of context during the generation process (see Section \ref{proposed}).
 These results are presented in Table \ref{tab:my_label}.